 You think your Mobile Phone is expensive?
 Check out this Mobile Phone Pricing Plan from the 1980s!

 When Gary Burton decided to pick up a new phone for his classic eighties car, he thought, “Why not add the ultimate eighties car accessory, the cellphone?”
-So he hit the antique mall and picked up the Uniden beauty you see above.
+So he hit the antique mall and picked up a Uniden phone.
 That in itself is pretty great, but what he found with the phone is even more magical.
 A copy of the Cellular One phone plan.

 *Thanks to Gary for sharing this find with us and allowing us to post this here.